MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/create-saas-offer.md

 1. Enter **Azure Active Directory application ID**.
 1. Select **Save draft**.

-After the initial configurations are done, you can create one or more plans with suitable purchase options for the offer that's to be published in the marketplace.
+After the initial configurations are done, you must create one or more plans with suitable purchase options for the offer that's to be published in the marketplace.

 ### Create a plan